 Shenduruny Wildlife Sanctuary, established in 1984 in Kollam district, got its name from a tree named Shenduruny (Gluta Travancorica), which is abundant in this region.
-The sanctuary which surrounds the Thenmala Dam reservoir is spread over an area of 171 Sq.km, mostly covered with tropical evergreen and semi evergreen forests.
-There have been some recent archaeological discoveries in this area, which revealed Stone Age caves with rock carvings that date back to 5210 BC to 4420 BC, making it one of the popular tourist destinations in Kerala.
+The sanctuary which surrounds the Thenmala Dam reservoir is spread over an area of 171 Sq.km, mostly covered with tropical evergreen and semi-evergreen forests.
+There have been some recent archaeological discoveries in this area, which revealed Stone Age caves with rock carvings that date back to 5210 BC to 4420 BC, making it one of the popular wildlife sanctuaries in Kerala.

-An artificial lake in the centre of the sanctuary is a renowned picnic spot and home to diverse vegetation and wild life.
-There are about thousands of species of plants found in this sanctuary and most of them have medicinal values.
-The animals found in this sanctuary include elephants, Indian bison, Sambar deer, barking deer, mouse deer, wild boar, tiger, Bonnet Macaque, Leopards, Nilgiri Langur, three stripped palm squirrel, Malabar giant squirrel and many more.
+An artificial lake in the center of the sanctuary is a renowned picnic spot and home to diverse vegetation and wildlife.
+There are thousands of species of plants found in this sanctuary and most of them have medicinal values.
+The animals found in this sanctuary include elephants, Indian bison, Sambar deer, barking deer, mouse deer, wild boar, tiger, Bonnet Macaque, Leopards, Nilgiri Langur, three-striped palm squirrel, Malabar giant squirrel and many more.

-Landscapes of the mountain ranges are suitable for trekking, rock climbing and mountain biking.
-You can enjoy elephant ride and boat ride to see the wild life.
-You can visit Deer rehabilitation centre or involve in other activities like river crossing, valley crossing, etc. This is one of the most entertaining wildlife sanctuaries in Kerala.
+Landscapes of the mountain ranges are suitable for trekking, rock climbing, and mountain biking.
+You can enjoy an elephant ride and a boat ride to see the wildlife.
+You can visit the Deer rehabilitation center or involve in other activities like river crossing, valley crossing, etc. This is one of the most entertaining wildlife sanctuaries in Kerala.